How Can I Improve My Mental Health Without Therapy?

 Digital Environment Management:

-- Set boundaries around news consumption
+- Set boundaries around news watching

 - Use technology mindfully rather than compulsively